 Provide Written Notification To Your Employer

-You must notify your employer if they do not yet know of your injury.
+You must notify your employer if they do not know about your injury.
 You must make this notification within 30 days of the incident.
-This notification should be in writing and contain:
+This notification should be in writing and contain the following:

 - Your personal information